6 Best Sights in Mechelen, Antwerp and the Northeast

 We've compiled the best of the best in Mechelen - browse our top choices for the top things to see or do during your stay.

 Begun in the 13th century, but only completed in the 1520s, this cathedral represents a magnificent achievement by three generations of the Keldermans family of architects, who were active in cathedral building throughout Flanders.
 The beautifully proportioned tower, 318 feet high, was intended to be the tallest in the world, but the builders ran out of money before they could reach their goal.
 Inside are two remarkable 40-ton carillons of 49 bells each.
 Carillon playing was virtually invented in Mechelen (the Russian word for carillon means “sound of Mechelen”).
 The best place to listen to the bells is in the Minderbroedersgang.
 Chief among the art treasures is Van Dyck’s Christus an het Kruis (Crucifixion) in the south transept.
 The remains of the cathedral’s namesake, Sint-Rombout (St. Rumbold), are hidden in the high altar.
-Climb to the top of the tower and you'll be rewarded with an exhilarating 360-degree panoramic view of the city and the surrounding region—space at the top is limited, however, so advance reservation is recommended.
+Climb the tower for an exhilarating 360-degree view of the city and the surrounding region—space at the top is limited, however, so reservations are recommended.

 The first document referring to the brewery dates from 1369, making it one of the oldest breweries in Belgium.
-Touring this small, intimate brewery, the birthplace of Mechelen’s pride and joy, the dark, sweet Gouden Carolus (Golden Charles) beer, you can witness every stage of the beer-making process.
-Tours and tastings in English lasting 1 hour 30 minutes must be arranged in advance, but leave at least once a day (except Monday), more often on weekends.
-It is also possible to tour Het Anker's own De Molenberg distillery, either separately or in combination with a brewery tour.
-The distillery is at another location 8 km (5 miles) away, but the ticket price includes transfers.
+Touring this small, intimate brewery, the birthplace of Mechelen’s pride and joy, the dark, sweet Gouden Carolus Classic (Golden Charles) beer, you can witness every stage of the beer-making process.
+Tours and tastings in English lasting one hour 30 minutes must be arranged in advance, but leave at least once a day (except Monday), more often on weekends.
+Het Anker's own De Molenberg distillery—previously located 5 miles away—was moved in 2024 to the brewery site, and a distillery visit is included in the tour.
 The brasserie next to the brewery is open daily, and serves the entire range of Gouden Carolus beers and several beer-seasoned dishes at affordable prices.
-There is also a hotel in the brewery complex (see below), so devoted beer fans can spend the night.
+There is also a hotel in the brewery complex, so devoted beer fans can spend the night.

 015-287–141